 How to create an app icon: Insights and best practices

 Your app’s icon is often the first chance you have to make an impression on potential users, so it’s business-critical to get it right.
 Every app needs an icon that users find easy to remember and aesthetically pleasing.
 Not only will this help your brand catch users’ eyes in the app store to drive organic installs, but your app icon will more likely be placed on the user’s home screen.
-In this guide, we share how to design a modern app icon and how to A/B test your design for optimal results.
+In this guide, we share how to design a modern app icon, cover app store icon size guidelines, and go over how to A/B test your design for optimal results.

 What is an app icon?